Home Addition Plus

 As an alternative to using standard basement windows, consider the installation of glass block for creating secure basement windows.
 Glass block is nearly impossible to see through so you can prevent prying eyes from even considering breaking an entry via your basement windows.

 If you are on a tight budget and cannot afford to install new and more secure basement windows, then place items underneath the inside of the windows that will act as an alarm if an intruder enters through the basement windows.
 For example, place some empty tin cans directly underneath the window, so that if they are disturbed you will be sure to hear them fall.
-Also, make sure there is no shrubbery hiding the basement windows and if at all possible provide exterior lighting around them to deter a potential burglar from even considering entering your home via the basement windows.

 In addition, apply a security film to the basement window glass.
 The security film will retard the window from shattering when broken.
 Though it is a minor deterrent it can often be just enough to make the burglar think twice about entering the home.
 Also, consider using polycarbonate sheets for the glass.
 They are high impact resistance and nearly impossible to break, thus again deterring a burglar from entering your home.

-Related Articles
+Related Information

 Get Free Basement Remodeling Price Quotes with No Obligation!